What’s in your credit report—and why does it matter?

 Read, 4 minutes

 A credit report is a snapshot of your financial life.
 Lenders, employers, insurers and landlords can make decisions based on the contents of your report, and that information also determines your credit score.
 Knowing how to read and use your credit report prepares you to better manage your credit.
-You’ll be able to make sure the .
+You’ll be able to make sure the information is accurate.
 And you can reduce the chance of an unpleasant surprise when you apply for a loan.

 What is a credit report?